mmoole/ansible-role-nano-plus/Readme.md

 Requirements
 ------------

 nano should be available in your package management system.
+Some version of git must be available in path in order to clone the repository containing the files for syntax-highlighting.
+You can use a version specific tag of the source repository to adapt if an older version of nano is installed on the host.

 Role Variables
 --------------